-One of Rome's four patriarchal basilicas, this monumental 5th-century church stands on Esquiline Hill's summit, on the spot where snow is said to have miraculously fallen in the summer of AD 358.
-To commemorate the event, every year on 5 August thousands of white petals are released from the basilica’s coffered ceiling.
-Much altered over the centuries, it's an architectural hybrid with 14th-century Romanesque belfry, 18th-century baroque facade, largely baroque interior and a series of glorious 5th-century mosaics.
+One of Rome's four patriarchal basilicas, this 5th-century church stands on Esquiline Hill's summit, on the spot where snow is said to have miraculously fallen in the summer of AD 358.
+Every year on 5 August the event is recreated during a light show in Piazza Santa Maria Maggiore.
+Much altered over the centuries, the basilica is an architectural hybrid with 14th-century Romanesque campanile, Renaissance coffered ceiling, 18th-century baroque facade, largely baroque interior and a series of glorious 5th-century mosaics.

-Outside, the exterior is decorated with glimmering 13th-century mosaics, protected by Ferdinand Fuga's baroque loggia (1741).
-Rising behind, the belfry – Rome's tallest – tops out at 75m.
+The exterior fronting Piazza Santa Maria Maggiore is decorated with glimmering 13th-century mosaics that are screened by Ferdinand Fuga's baroque loggia (1741).
+Rising behind, the campanile – Rome's tallest – tops out at 75m.

 The vast interior retains its original structure, despite the basilica's many overhauls.
 Particularly spectacular are the 5th-century mosaics in the triumphal arch and nave, depicting Old Testament scenes.
 The central image in the apse, signed by Jacopo Torriti, dates from the 13th century and represents the coronation of the Virgin Mary.
 Beneath your feet, the nave floor is a fine example of 12th-century Cosmati paving.

 Through the souvenir shop on the right-hand side of the church is the Museo del Tresoro (Treasury Museum) with a glittering collection of religious artefacts.
-Most interesting, however, is the Loggia delle Benedizioni (upper loggia), accessible only by 30-minute guided tours (in English; book at the basilica entrance), the extraordinary creation of Ferdinando Fuga.
-Here you can get a close look at the facade's iridescent 13th-century mosaics created by Filippo Rusuti, and Bernini's magnificent baroque helical staircase.
+Most interesting, however, is the Loggia delle Benedizioni (upper loggia), accessible only by 30-minute guided tours (in English; book at the basilica entrance).
+Here you can get a close look at the 13th-century mosaics on the facade, which were created by Filippo Rusuti.